 The eOne Sixty 900 sits just below the 900e.
 This has a RockShox suspension with a Lyric RC up front and a Super Deluxe R shock.
 The drivetrain and brakes on the 900 are both Shimano XT, and the wheels are DT Swiss 350s.
 The 600 is the new entry level bike.
 This is fitted with Suntour suspension with a Shimano SLX drivetrain and XT brakes.

 A properly capable and fun electric mountain bike, the Merida eOne Sixty is built to take on the most challenging descents, but also be easily ridden to the top of the climb.
 It’s an electric mountain bike that has geometry taken from enduro bikes, including a slack head angle, long reach and low bottom bracket.

-The Merida eOne Sixty has 155mm travel out back and a 160mm fork, with either RockShox or Fox suspension.
+The Merida eOne Sixty has 160mm of suspension travel, with either RockShox or Fox suspension.
 Both the 800 and 900E models use the powerful Shimano Steps e-bike system, offering smooth power delivery and a long-lasting battery.
 The eOne Sixty rolls on 27.5+ wheels, benefiting from the agile smaller wheels, while gaining traction and bump absorption from the wider tyres.

 Merida uses their top alloy for the eOne Sixty frame.
 Prolite 66 is a 6066 alloy that is both triple butted for optimum strength-to-weight and hydroformed to get the ideal shapes.
 The eOne Sixty is an enduro electric bike, so sports geometry that’s fit for purpose.
 The reach is long, and the head angle is a relatively slack 66.5°, combining to help confidence and stability when descending.
 The steep 75° seat angle, meanwhile, puts you in a great position for climbing.